Ferhatmedtahar/Pardy/notes.md

    - The component conditionally renders a message based on the `formState.message` value.
 This provides immediate feedback to the user after form submission, indicating whether the sign-in was successful or if there was an error.

 Overall, the `useFormState` hook simplifies form handling by encapsulating state management and submission logic, making the component more organized and easier to maintain.

+---

+---

+# Route Slots {parallel routes}

+its advenced route startegy

+its uses @ symbol
+its like rendering multiple pages within the same route each @test have its own error , loading , page files if that test route {slot }have a nested route and we navigate to it will stay and the changes will be applied

+we will recieve the slots on the layout props

+we should have on the slot route : default.tsx , loading , error , page ,
+default are use as fallback , if we have some routes within the slot it and we do hard reload it wont be able to maintain the state so it will use the fallback default also need to be in the route who uses the parallel

+page , default on the slots should be the same

+we can show slot depend on the user role or any similar things you can return null on the route who uses slots on default.tsx , page.tsx

+`there is something cool and so powerful we can do which is that grid layout  SHELL `